gregcope/espressoMartini/README.md

 3. Pour two double vodka shots
 4. Add a double coffee
 5. Also add a double Kahlúa, Tia Maria or Baileys
-6. Add lid, hold it and shake hard for 30 secs
+6. Add lid, hold it and shake hard for 30 secs (check lid... otherwise sticky mess may ensue)
 7. Pour immediately, add optional Coffeee beans
-8. Serve with urgency with a smile
+8. Serve with urgency, with a smile

 # Warning
 Do not have more than two.
 They are quite strong!